Leeds United Service Crew: History

 By January 1987, the club's reputation for hooliganism was so bad that when they were drawn with non-league Telford United in an FA Cup third round tie, the Shropshire club refused to host the game at their Bucks Head ground; it was instead played some 30 miles away at the stadium of West Bromwich Albion.

-On 5 May 1990, Leeds travelled to AFC Bournemouth for the final game of the 1989-90 Second Division season.
+On 5 May 1990, Leeds travelled to AFC Bournemouth for the final game of the 1989–90 Second Division season.
 Victory in the game would give them the Second Division title and promotion back to the top flight after eight years away.
 Leeds achieved this with a 1–0 win, but the success was marred by a string of vandalism on town centre pubs and shops as well as a series of battles between hooligans and police officers.
 104 people were arrested and 12 police officers were injured.

 Modern day crackdowns on football hooliganism and the heavy use of CCTV at grounds have, as with other firms, largely curtailed the activities of the Service Crew.
 While hooliganism continues at Leeds United, the nature of it has changed since the 1970s and 1980s.
 Improvements to security in Elland Road as with all grounds in England have led to confrontations more usually taking place away from stadiums.

 On 28 April 2007, during the Championship game at Elland Road with Ipswich Town, about 200 home fans spilled onto the pitch and forced a 30-minute delay after a late Ipswich equaliser all but sealed Leeds' relegation to League One.
 Around 100 of them ran toward the South East stand where the away supporters were located.
 In January 2008 thirteen Leeds United fans were handed football banning orders totalling 45 years after they pleaded guilty to affray in connection with the pitch invasion.

 On 19 October 2012, Leeds United played Sheffield Wednesday at Hillsborough.
 One Leeds fan entered the pitch after Michael Tonge’s equaliser and assaulted Wednesdays’ keeper Chris Kirkland.
-The perpetrator was subsequently sent to prison for 4 months and handed a life ban from attending future matches in England.
+The perpetrator was subsequently sent to prison for four months and handed a life ban from attending future matches in England.

-Pubs

-The Service Crew were traditionally associated with the pubs around Leeds Corn Exchange and Calls such as the Star and Garter, the Scotsman, the Regent, Robin Hood, the Duncan, the Nag's Head and the Snake Pit.
-As of July 2022, only the Regent is still open in Leeds.